darkdoon/audio-object/README.md

         // Pass in an Audio Param directly
         ratio: compressor.ratio,

-        // Or pass in an object to define the property
+        // Or pass in an object to define the audio property
         level: {
             param: gain.gain,
             curve: 'exponential',